Tony St. Pierre

 To meet pressure not with frustration but with focus.

-In development, as in life, Stoic principles turn difficulty into fuel.
+In development, like in life, Stoic principles turn friction into fuel.

-Obstacles do not block the path.
+Obstacles don't block the path.
 They are the path.

 The best developers do more than write clean code.